oaklandgit/goboom/README.md

 - component shapes should always draw at 0, 0.
 Then let their position be contolled by their GameObjects.
 - Scene graph: for draw functions, don't adjust object positions to global.
 The draw routine will do that using push/pop matrix.
 BUT do use global x/y when calculating collisions, drawing debug boxes, deciding where an object (e.g. bullet) should spawn, etc.

-### In Progress
+### Up Next

+- move collision shape drawing responsibility to component
+- all shapes are not centering the same.
+E.g. ellipses/circles vs. non-regular polygons

 ### To Do

-- why isn't groupArray in missile example not PutCenter-ing properly?
-- move collision shape drawing responsibility to component
+- ensure objects with collision components have tags
 - pass a customizable "cooldown" period into a collision event
-- ensure objects with collision components have tags
 - offscreen die
-- compAnchor - a way to keep objects dynamically anchored (centered, etc) to their parent
 - utilize delta time
 - load sprite atlas
 - define animations from sprite atlas